Image source: https://www.whakoom.com/ediciones/588349/the_wolves_in_the_walls-softcover_56_pp

 When I think about my VR experience with The Wolves in the Walls, two parts of Molly Ness’s definition of a read aloud stand out to me the most.

 First, she defines a read aloud as “a shared literacy experience engaging children and adults in conversation and engagement around a high-quality text.” (p.
 3) Even though we used VR, it still felt like that.
-We read the story together first, guided students through the experience, and talked about it afterward.
-I might not have thought of this experience as a read aloud before taking this course and reading Ness’ work, but now I can see how it fits because it was still centered around shared meaning-making, discussion, and engagement with a high-quality text.
+I might not have thought of this experience as a read aloud before taking this course and reading Ness’ work, but now I can see how well it fits!

 Secondly, the idea that read alouds should be a “joyful and engaging experience for everyone involved” (p.
 3) really connects to what I saw.
 The students were fully immersed and drawn into the story.
-It reminded me that engagement is a huge part of literacy… and that even new formats like VR can still align with the core purpose of an interactive read aloud.
-I love finding new ways to engage students, especially when those experiences still support conversation and a deep understanding of the text.
+It reminded me that engagement is a huge part of literacy!

 Sources: